DXC-0/DXC-0/README.md

 Welcome to my Github!
 Here I share my scripts, my small projects in the world of automation and open-source. \
-Former network engineer, currently SOC L3 analyst.
+Former network engineer, currently SOC L3 analyst, new Threat Intelligence Analyst and Purple Team member.

 <details close><summary> About me  💻 </summary>
 Psychology, Criminal sciences and Cybersecurity, that's what distracted me, sometimes...
 I've been studying all the way to end up like you, doing the same thing in a loop.
 I am a SOC analyst by day and an OSINT scrapper by night.
 Otherwise I am an Archlinux user, as you may have noticed - The best functional distro to farm on Diablo IV (btw)</details>